Your AVID questions answered

 You need a valid ASIC if you require frequent access to a secure area of a security controlled airport that has Regular Public Transport (RPT) operations.

 If you want to use your CASA issued flight crew licence and you do not require frequent access to a secure area of a security controlled airport that has RPT operations, you must apply for a background security check and you will be issued with an AVID provided your checks are successful.
 This does not apply if you are under 18.

 - What's the difference between an AVID and an ASIC?

 ASICs and AVIDs show that the holder has a current security check but only an ASIC can be used at security controlled airports.
 ASICs are normally valid for up to 2 years and AVIDs are normally valid for up to 5 years.

 While an AVID and an ASIC are both evidence that background checks have been undertaken, the background checks for the AVID are not equivalent to the checks for ASICs.

-At a minimum, all pilots 18 and over must undergo the background checks for an AVID.
+At a minimum, all pilots must undergo the background checks for an AVID.
 Only those pilots who require access to a secure area of a security controlled airport will need to undergo the more robust background checks for an ASIC.

 To streamline processes and remove any duplication, pilots who undergo the background checking for an ASIC do not have to undergo the background checking for an AVID.